 Pictured from left to right: Dr. Rafael Espada, Lord Daniel Brennan, Dr. Huguette Labelle, Mr. Raymond Baker

-Global Financial Integrity’s work is overseen and guided by a six-member Board of Directors consisting of the following distinguished individuals.
+Global Financial Integrity’s work is overseen and guided by a seven-member Board of Directors consisting of the following distinguished individuals.

 Lord Daniel Brennan QC, Chair